 As per one legend, Hyder Ali had planned to attack Chitradurga Fort.
 The guard of the hole left for lunch asking his wife, Obawa, to vigil till he is back.
 Obawa saw the soldiers trespass but she was not alarmed.
 She had Onake with her with which she killed and quietly removed the dead bodies.
 Hundreds of soldiers fell prey to her intelligence without arousing any suspicion.
 On his return, the guard was dumbfounded to his wife standing with several dead bodies.
 Till date that passage is a historical witness for the legend.

 The hills surrounding the fort are linked to the epic Mahabharata.
 It is believed that a man-eating asura, Hidimba, resided on the Chitradurga hill and it was a terror amongst the innocent villagers.
 The Pandavas came to this place with their mother during their exile.
 Bhima, the second of the Pandavas killed him during a fight.

-No wonder the place is known as Palace of Stone or Kallina Kote fort.
-Located in the district of Chitradurga this historical site in Karnataka is accessible from Bangalore by car and flight.
-Train services are also common from both Bangalore and Davangere.
+Located in the district of Chitradurga, this historical site in Karnataka is accessible from Bangalore by car and flight.
+Train services are also common from both Bangalore and Davangereh.